 Indeed, creating our Parent-Child dimension is based on two columns FamilyId and FamilyParentId, FamilyId is the key that identifies each member, and the FamilyParentId column called parent key column identifies the parent of each member, together define the parent-child relationship between the members of the dimension.

-Turning now to the Cube part (SSAS), we first create the table in the DSV :
+Now moving on to the Cube part (SSAS), we start by creating the table in the DSV:

 It should be noted that the relationship between the two DataColumns is source=FamilyParentId and Destination=FamilyId.